 - How I got rid of ants and saved $790

 - WSU Extension can help you with many home & garden tasks.
 Learn how to choose healthier foods, care for plants and animals, conserve water, save money, test your soil, and other helpful information.
 WSU Extension programs are typically free or low-cost.
 You may be familiar with Extension programs if you’ve ever been to a county fair or a 4-H cooking, sewing, or robotics program, or gotten help from a Master Gardener.
 For your nearest extension location, visit: http://extension.wsu.edu/locations/.

-Luggage: March is a good month to buy new luggage, including duffel bags, “personal items” and carry-ons for air travel, wheeled luggage, or any other travel necessity.
+Luggage: March is a good month to buy new luggage, including duffel bags, carry-ons for air travel, wheeled luggage, “personal item” bags, and other travel accessories.
 Here are some considerations for buying luggage:

 Tips for Buying Luggage

 - Number of wheels.
-Many travelers prefer four-wheel luggage for maneuverability, so make sure they spin 360 degrees.
+Many travelers prefer four-wheel luggage for maneuverability; make sure they spin 360 degrees.
 Two-wheel luggage is best if your primary use is for business or to walk along uneven city streets and over curbs.

 - Wheel integrity.
 Whether you prefer two wheels or four, play with the wheels and make sure they’re firmly attached; screws are more long-lasting than rivets.
 And, recessed wheels are less likely to get lopped off inadvertently.